cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/control-access-to-cloud-platforms-and-landing-zones.md

 Usually, the restriction and controls on cloud tenants and the self-service provisioning contradict each other.
 This could force a decision to establish more control at the cost of a slower provisioning processes.
 It is important to know where your “balance of freedom” is defined.
 This means that the Cloud Foundation team needs to agree with their stakeholders (e.g. security) on the balance between the responsibilities for the self-service cloud tenant provisioning and the controls for restricting the access to landing zones.
 Again, automation can support you to keep accelerating the self-service provisioning.

-## How to Manage Access to Landing Zones
+## How to manage access to landing zones

 The metadata allows Cloud Foundation teams to control the access to landing zones.
 It also can be used to generate reporting and automating access checks.
 This will enable the Cloud Foundation team to have full control of the cloud governance while provisioning cloud tenants fast to DevOps teams.